adamflott/flottbot/README.md

 1. HMAC secret decoding
 1. Isolate/sandbox external commands somehow, leaning towards docker containers
 1. Get working with chat rooms
-1. Turn `LoggingContext` into a monad transformer and merge with `App`
 1. Better replying to user things failed (currently logged)
 1. Turn log output into something more useful (currently `show a` on all `LogEvent`s)
 1. Some form of testing